guilhermemvo/garden/docs/reference/module-template-config.md

 [modules](#modules) > [generateFiles](#modulesgeneratefiles) > sourcePath

-POSIX-style filename to read the source file contents from, relative to the path of the BundleTemplate configuration file.
+POSIX-style filename to read the source file contents from, relative to the path of the module (or the ModuleTemplate configuration file if one is being applied).
 This file may contain template strings, much like any other field in the configuration.

 | Type        | Required |